-From a 5 Elements Healing perspective of the Yellow Emperor’s Classic, 5 emotions, each one affecting a specific Yin organ are considered:
+From the 5 Elements Healing perspective, there are 5 emotions, each one affecting a specific Yin organ:

 “Anger injures the Liver, sadness counteracts anger... joy injures the Heart, fear counteracts joy... pensiveness injures the Spleen, anger counteracts pensiveness...worry injures the Lungs, joy counteracts worry... fear injures the Kidneys, pensiveness counteracts fear.”

 The 7 Human Emotions